Yul Brynner: In France and Switzerland

-In America
+In the US

-In 1940, speaking little English, Brynner and his mother immigrated to the United States aboard the President Cleveland, departing from Kobe, Japan, arriving in San Francisco on October 25, 1940.
+In 1940, speaking little English, Brynner and his mother emigrated to the United States aboard the President Cleveland, departing from Kobe, Japan.
+They arrived in San Francisco on October 25, 1940.
 His final destination was New York City, where his sister already lived.
-Vera, a singer, starred in The Consul on Broadway in 1950 and appeared on television in the title role of Carmen.
+Vera, a singer, starred in The Consul on Broadway in 1950.
+She also appeared on television in the title role of the opera Carmen.
 She later taught voice in New York.

 During World War II Brynner worked as a French-speaking radio announcer and commentator for the US Office of War Information, broadcasting to occupied France.
-He also worked for the Voice of America, broadcasting in Russian to the Soviet Union during WWII.
-At the same time, during the war years, he studied acting in Connecticut with the Russian actor Michael Chekhov, and also worked as a truck driver and stage hand for Michael Chekhov's theatre company.
-Brynner was introduced to Michael Chekhov on the recommendation from his father's second wife, actress Katerina Ivanovna Kornakova who was a former acting partner of Chekhov at the Moscow Art Theatre.
+He also worked for the Voice of America, broadcasting in Russian to the Soviet Union.
+At the same time, during the war years, he studied acting in Connecticut with the Russian actor Michael Chekhov.
+He worked as a truck driver and stage hand for Chekhov's theatre company.

-By the time he turned 21, Brynner had already made several international journeys around the world traveling between Asia, Europe, and America.
-Such extensive traveling contributed to his exposure to a variety of cultural experiences and enriched his creativity.

-In 1941, Brynner performed as a singer and guitar player at the "Blue Angel" club in New York.
-There he met and fell in love with Marlene Dietrich.
-She was 40, Brynner was 21; it was a mutually beneficial relationship, and the two became lifelong friends.

 Career

 1940s

-In 1941, Brynner made his stage debut in Broadway production of Shakespeare's Twelfth Night that premiered on the 2nd of December 1941.
-In it, Brynner appeared as Fabian and delivered only a few lines in his broken English with a noticeable Russian accent.
-The job helped to start adding English to the list of languages he spoke, which included French, Japanese, Hungarian, and some Russian.
-The show was soon closed, as were many other Broadway productions, after the attack on Pearl Harbor as America declared war on Japan and Nazi Germany.
-Soon Brynner found a job as a radio commentator delivering war propaganda in French and Russian at the Voice of America radio station.
-He had little acting work during the next few years but among other acting stints he co-starred in a 1946 production of Lute Song with Mary Martin.
+Brynner made his Broadway stage debut in a production of Shakespeare's Twelfth Night that premiered on December 2, 1941.
+He appeared as Fabian, a character with only a few lines, as his English was limited and he had a noticeable Russian accent.
+The job helped him to start adding English to the list of languages he spoke, which included Russian, French, Japanese, and Hungarian.
+That show, along with many other Broadway productions, closed after the attack on Pearl Harbor, when America declared war on Japan and Nazi Germany.

+Soon Brynner found a job as a radio commentator presenting war propaganda in French and Russian at the Voice of America radio station.
+He had little acting work during the next few years, but did co-star in a 1946 production of Lute Song with Mary Martin.
 He also did some modeling work and was photographed nude by George Platt Lynes.

-Brynner's first marriage was to actress Virginia Gilmore in 1944, and soon after he began working as a director at the new CBS television studios.
-In 1948 and 1949, he directed and also appeared on television alongside his wife in the first two seasons of Studio One and also appeared in other shows.
+In 1944, Brynner married actress Virginia Gilmore.
+Soon after, he began working as a director at the then-new CBS television studios.
+In 1948 and 1949, he directed and also appeared on television alongside his wife in the first two seasons of Studio One.
+He also appeared in other shows.

 Brynner made his film debut in Port of New York, released in November 1949.